 \section{Method limitations and Future work}

 In this section, we recap the method assumptions and limitations mentioned in previous sections.

 \ph{Restricted class of POMDPs} As discussed in the previous sections, it is worth noting that the proposed method is not a general-purpose POMDP solver.
 It provides a solution for a class of POMDP problems (including SLAP) where one can design closed-loop controllers with a funneling behavior in belief space.
-In the proposed instantiation of the FIRM in this paper, designing funnels requires knowledge about closed-form dynamics and sensor model.
+In the proposed instantiation of FIRM in this paper, designing funnels requires knowledge about the closed-form dynamics and sensor model.
 Also, the system needs to be locally linearizable at belief nodes, and the noise is assumed to be Gaussian.
 Further, designing a funnel/controller in belief space requires the uncertainty to be over the part of the state space that is controllable (e.g., the ego-vehicle).
-For example, the proposed SLAP solution is not applicable to two-player games, where there is no direct control on the opponent’s motion or sensing.
+For example, the proposed SLAP solution is not applicable to two-player games, where there is no direct control on the opponents motion or sensing.

-\ph{Combining FIRM with general-purpose online solvers} Most of the general-purpose tree-based POMDP solvers can be combined with FIRM, where the online planners creates and searches the tree and use FIRM as the approximate policy (and cost-to-go) beyond the tree horizon.
-In particular, when the problem in hand does not satisfy above-mentioned assumptions, one can approximate the problem with a problem that satisfy above assumptions, create a FIRM graph and use it as the base policy.
-However, in the vicinity of the current belief, one can use general-purpose online POMDP solvers, such as Despot \cite{somani2013despot}, ABT \cite{kurniawati-isrr13}, POMCP \cite{silver2010monte}, AEMS \cite{Ross_2007_AEMS} that act on the exact problem.
+\ph{Combining FIRM with general-purpose online solvers} Most of the general-purpose tree-based POMDP solvers can be combined with FIRM, where an online tree-based planner creates and searches the tree and use FIRM as the approximate policy (and cost-to-go) beyond the tree horizon.
+In particular, when the problem in hand does not satisfy the above-mentioned assumptions, one can approximate the original problem with a problem that does satisfy the above assumptions, create a FIRM graph, and use it as the base policy.
+Leveraging this base policy, one can use general-purpose online POMDP solvers in the vicinity of the current belief, such as Despot \cite{somani2013despot}, ABT \cite{kurniawati-isrr13}, POMCP \cite{silver2010monte}, AEMS \cite{Ross_2007_AEMS} that act on the original exact problem.